himmelblau-idm/himmelblau/README.md

 You can reach out on the [Himmelblau community matrix channel](https://matrix.to/#/#himmelblau:matrix.org) or on the [Samba Technical community matrix channel](https://matrix.to/#/#samba-technical:matrix.org).

+## Donations

+Himmelblau is a Samba Team project.
+The core libraries used in Himmelblau are being developed for use in Winbind.
+In fact, Himmelblau is simply the [Kanidm unix client](https://github.com/kanidm/kanidm) utilizing the Winbind libraries written for Azure Entra ID.
+If you would like to make [financial contributions](https://www.samba.org/samba/donations.html) to this project, please make your donations to the Samba Team.

 ## Contributing

 The following packages are required on opensuse to build and test this package.